WHITE TIGERS - MOHINI, MOTHER OF AMERICAN WHITE TIGERS, AND HER DESCENDANTS

 Ralph S. Scott, President of the Zoological Society of Florida, brought back at least two wild caught orange tigers for loan to the National Zoo, including a male named "Mighty Mo", who was paired with Mohini for breeding, without success, so he was replaced by "Uncle Samson" from Ahmedabad Zoo.
 Mighty Mo is not in the studbook and was was later transferred to Pittsburgh Zoo.
 Samson, was a more assertive mate.
 In a Miami Herald article from Dec.
 1, 1960, Scott referred to Mohini (of Rewa) as "Princess" and said that Mighty Mo, her intended mate, was in the cage next to her.
 Mighty Mo had been captured in central India in 1959 as a cub.
 He was then exhibited at various branches of a restaurant chain before being formally presented to the National Zoo by J. Willard Marriott, Sr. Because no more white tigers were being allowed out of India, NZP mated Mohini to Samson (her mother Radha's brother, imported to Washington from Ahmedabad Zoo, India in 1963), her orange uncle and half-brother (thanks to inbreeding) who carried the white gene.
 One of their offspring, Ramana, was mated back to Mohini resulting in the white female, Rewati.
 When first introduced, Sampson bit off part of Mohini's ear!
 Unfortunately, inbreeding depression was starting to show up; Rewati had a crooked spine and short limbs and at one point her hind legs were paralyzed and she was crawling in circles.

 Ramana and his orange sister Kesari had a litter of three white tiger cubs, and one orange, at the Cincinnati Zoo on 20th June 1974.
 These four cubs were the last (studbook) registered (pure-bred) Bengal tigers born in the Western Hemisphere.
 Cincinnati Zoo claimed that the NZP had tried – and failed - to breed Ramana to Kesari, only for the pair to breed almost as soon as they reached Cincinnati.
 These cubs went to either Port Clinton, or Sandusky, Ohio, or Grand Prairie TX.
 Bharat, Priya, and Peela were sold to the International Animal Exchange, Sandusky, Ohio.
 Ranjit, Priya, and Peela went to the IAE’s facility in Grand Prairie, Texas.
-Ranjit and Bharat were then sold to a zoo by the IAE – supposedly the name of the zoo is a secret, but it was on the island of Formosa.
+Ranjit and Bharat were then sold to a zoo by the IAE – the name of the zoo was originally secret, but it was believed to be “a zoo on the island of Formosa” (an old term for Taiwan).
+Taipei Zoo state they had no white tigers in the 1980s (personal correspondence).
+John Seidensticker of the US National Zoo told a correspondent that Ranjit, Bharat, Priya, and Peela were all sold to a zoo in South Korea.
 The Honolulu Advertiser Wednesday December 21, 1988 (p 64) said there was a one month old white tiger cub at Grand Prairie, Texas, but didn’t state if the cub was born there - this may have been Priya's cub, sired by Ranjit.
 At the time Ranjit, Priya, and Peela were there.